 The arranged soundtrack for The Last Blade (used in the game’s Neo Geo CD incarnation) must rank as one of game music’s greatest surprises.
 Firstly, there’s the music’s style – intensely romantic orchestral music that isn’t heard on any other Neo Geo score (other than The Last Blade 2, of course).
-Such European-style music might initially feel like a mismatch for the game’s late 19th-century setting in Japan.
-However, it’s actually a thoughtful comment on the disappearance of traditional Japanese culture and tradition during the Bakumatsu era as the country opened up to the West.
+Such classically-inspired music might initially feel like a mismatch for the game’s late 19th-century setting in Japan.
+However, it’s actually a thoughtful comment on the disappearance of traditional Japanese culture during the Bakumatsu era as the country opened up to the West.

 Of course, it’s impossible not to wish that music of such stature was performed by an entirely live ensemble, not a handful of soloists backed by synths.
-Regardless, the music’s quality is strong enough to overcome its inherent timbral limitations and deeply impresses.
+Regardless, the music’s quality is strong enough to overcome its inherent timbral limitations.
 True, the arrangers’ choice to budget for a full live choir – rather than more instrumental soloists – might seem counterintuitive.
-However, listen to the monumental “Sword Master” and “Gate of an Evil God” with their four-part choral writing or the wonderfully heady, otherworldly vocal textures of “Vicissitudes”, and the artists’ decision is fully vindicated.
+However, listen to the monumental “Sword Master” and “Gate of an Evil God” with their magisterial four-part choral writing or the wonderfully heady, otherworldly vocal textures of “Vicissitudes”, and the artists’ decision is fully vindicated.
 Not much game music has the capacity to blow minds – this one does.

 The Last Blade 2 (Neo Geo CD)

 Yoshihiko Kitamura / Kyoko Naka / Yasuhiro Naka / Hiroshi Yamazoe, 1999